 - a school psychologist and/or social worker

-- parents or guardians (when possible)
+- family and student (when possible)

-- other non-school supports
+- other non-school supports/advocates

 EST members engage in collaborative problem-solving to determine whether additional supports are needed for a student to make appropriate progress, and to monitor that progress.
 This may include academics, attendance, behavior, or enrichment activities.
 The team can offer suggestions for student supports that may not have been considered in previous planning efforts.